 Occupational therapists have the privilege of working with individuals with impairments or disabilities to develop or regain the “occupations” that are meaningful in their lives.
-They may help people improve performance of daily living tasks, learn in school, engage in social relationships and community activities, or resume job duties impacted by illness or injury.
+Occupational therapists may help people improve performance of daily living tasks, learn in school, engage in social relationships and community activities, or resume job duties impacted by illness or injury.

 As a student in Nazareth's occupational therapy degree program, you learn how to develop or improve a person’s sensory, physical, cognitive/perceptual, and/or psychosocial abilities.
 You learn to modify the environment to help the person to be as self-sufficient and productive as possible.
 The program prepares you for entry-level general practice and develops your initial skills in areas of specialization such as early intervention, school-based practice, neurological rehabilitation, environmental analysis and modification, ergonomics, and treatment of upper extremity and orthopedic impairments.

 “The OT group for toddlers given by the occupational therapy program at Nazareth College is very well run.
 My 2-year-old daughter really enjoys all parts of group — craft time, sensory activities, and the obstacle courses.” — Brandy Hauser, OT clinic client

 The Bureau of Labor Statistics (2011-12) indicates that in occupational therapy, employment is expected to grow much faster than average and that job opportunities are good.
 US News & World Report named occupational therapy one of its “Best Careers 2011.”